dgaydukov/cert-aws/files/sa.md

 CMK Rotation - automatic (once per year) change of underlying backing key without change logical resource.
 Yet previous backing key is stored perpetually until you delete cmk, so all data encrypted with previous key can easily be decrypted.
 But for all new encryption new key is used.
 Data Key (limited to a region) - generated by CMK and used to encrypt data larger than 4KB (CMK can encrypt only less than 4KB) and be used outside KMS.
+Envelope encryption - you encrypt data with data key, then encrypt data key with master key (stored securely by kms)

 ###### Route53
 Route53 - is amazon DNS service that help to transform domain name into IP address.
 It's called 53, cause 53 - port of DNS.